moiseevigor/moiseevigor.github.io/_posts/2026-07-03-geometry-of-cosmic-web-research-program.md

 **Jacobi/Maupertuis metric.**[^jacobi] For a test particle with conserved energy $$E$$ in a static potential $$\Phi$$, trajectories are geodesics of the conformally flat Riemannian metric $$g^{\mathrm{J}} = 2m\,(E - \Phi)\, g_{\mathrm{Euclid}}$$.
-Paths are "cheap" where $$\Phi$$ is deep — along potential valleys, i.e. filaments.
-In plain words: matter should prefer routes through gravity's valleys the way light bends toward denser glass — and the valleys of the cosmic potential *are* the filaments.
+Paths are "cheap" where $$\Phi$$ is deep — along potential valleys, i.e. filaments: matter should prefer gravity's valleys the way light bends toward denser glass, and those valleys *are* the filaments.
 **Caveat, stated up front:** in an expanding universe with a growing potential, energy is *not* conserved along comoving trajectories, so the Jacobi construction does not literally apply.
 Making the argument respectable in comoving coordinates